antondb/dice-game/README.md

 ### Intro
-this project uses the react boilerplate as a base https://github.com/react-boilerplate/react-boilerplate
+this project uses the react boilerplate as a base https://github.com/react-boilerplate/react-boilerplate and uses Redux/Sagas for the logic.

 ### Website
 The code is automatically deployed from this repository to Netlify here: https://the-dice-game.netlify.com/ The website is a functional PWA that can be "installed" on a mobile.